iraismgarcia5/Project_DC_Crime_Analysis/README.md

 1. Get dataset from sources.
 2. Cleaned data.
 3. Breakdown and analyze the dataset.
-4. Get crime rate for each police service area(PSA),district, and neighborhood cluster.
+4. Get crime rate for each street, ward, police service area (PSA), district, and neighborhood cluster.
 5. Find change in crime rates over time.
 7. Graph using matplotlib and plotly.
 8. Make conclusions.